neos/neos-development-collection/Neos.Neos/Documentation/References/NeosFusionReference.rst

 		action = 'new'
 	}

 A special case is generating URIs for links to Neos modules.
-In this case often the option `useMainRequest` is needed when linking to a controller outside of the context of the current subrequest.
+In this case often the option `request = ${request.mainRequest}` is needed when linking to a controller outside of the context of the current subrequest.

 Link to the content module::